YarBurArt/anon-traffic-gen/README.md

 main --config=config.yaml
 ```

-This will start the traffic generation and continue until you press Enter to stop.
+This will start the traffic generation and continue until you press to stop.

 ## Contributing